freakGE/dayz-linux-cli-launcher/README.md

 ## Future ideas

+- locate dayz-launcher.sh instead of using static path
 - Add info about ping
 - Don't use a third party server query API and query the server directly
 - Install mods automatically